mzampetakis/mzampetakis.github.io/_posts/2020-07-14-Hello-Blog.md

 ---

 Hey everyone 👋🏻!
 I am [Michalis Zampetakis](/tabs/about).
-This is my first attempt to write my own thoughts and various things I am learning about or trying from time to time!
-I hope you will enjoy this and, why not, reach me out to discuss some of these topics that, without doubt, interest me!
+This is my first attempt to write my own thoughts and various things I am learning or trying from time to time!
+I hope you will enjoy this and, why not, reach me out to discuss some of these topics that interest me!

 ### Topics
 Posts in this blog will mostly concern topics such as: